 What is Multigrain Atta?

-Multigrain Attas have been part of Indian households since ancient times.
-Traditionally, multigrain atta was produced by grinding various grains in small quantities for household purposes.
+Multigrain atta has been part of Indian households since ancient times.
+Traditionally, multigrain atta is produced by grinding various grains in small quantities for household purposes.
 People mixed wheat with seasonal grains all the time and created “missi roti”.
-Some of the most popular ‘missi roti’ in north India are made of wheat and besan.
+Some of the most popular missi rotis in North India are made of wheat and besan.
 Other versions include wheat and bajra or wheat and green grams.

 Shift in Consumer Preferences